marksmccann/froyo/docs/api/component.md

 setState(newState: object)
 ```

-Updates the component state and calls all registered observers including the lifecycle methods (e.g. `render`, `update`, `validate`).
+Update the component's state and call all registered observers including the lifecycle methods (e.g. `render`, `update`, `validate`).
 Only the properties that are changing need to be included in `newState`.
+See ["Component Lifecycle"](../fundamentals/component-lifecycle.md) and ["Handling Updates"](../fundamentals/handling-updates.md) to learn more.

 ```js
 const instance = new FrozenYogurt(rootElement, { flavor: 'Vanilla' });